Angelica Qin

 Predoctoral Research Fellow

-Angelica will start as a pre-doctoral research fellow in Sociology at The Johns Hopkins University in summer 2024.
+Angelica joined PIRL as a Predoctoral Research Fellow in Sociology at Johns Hopkins University in the summer of 2024.

-Angelica Qin (she/her) is an incoming Predoctoral Research Fellow at the Poverty and Inequality Research Lab.
-As a Project 55 Fellow, she currently works in affordable housing at the Housing Development Fund.
-Angelica graduated summa cum laude from Princeton University with a degree in Sociology.
-Her senior thesis, which is about gentrification in the Asian community of Flushing, Queens, won the Isidore Brown Thesis Prize in Sociology.
+Angelica Qin (she/her) is a Predoctoral Research Fellow at the Poverty and Inequality Research Lab.
+She graduated summa cum laude from Princeton University with a degree in Sociology.
+Her senior thesis, which is about co-ethnic gentrification in the Asian community of Flushing, Queens, won the Isidore Brown Thesis Prize in Sociology.
 She was involved in racial justice advocacy across housing, education, and the arts throughout her undergraduate career, for which she was awarded the Frederick Douglass Service Award.
-Outside of her research and advocacy, Angelica has experience in theatrical lighting design, and she hopes to get involved in the performing arts again in Baltimore.
+Before coming to PIRL, Angelica worked in affordable housing at the Housing Development Fund.
+Outside of work, Angelica enjoys yoga, trying new restaurants, and telling herself that she’ll watch a new TV show but actually just rewatching The Office and 30 Rock.

 Research Interests: race & ethnicity, Asian Americans, housing policy, gentrification, spatial stratification